-• What functions can be represented by decision trees?
+What functions can be represented by decision trees?

-• Are decision trees unique?
+Are decision trees unique?

-• What functions can be represented by decision trees?

-Every function can be represented by a sufficiently complicated decision tree

-• Are decision trees unique?

-- No, many different decision trees are possible
+- What functions can be represented by decision trees? - Every function of +/- can be represented by a sufficiently complicated decision tree - Are decision trees unique? - No, many different decision trees are possible for the same set of labels

-- Because the complexity of storage and classification increases with the size of the tree, should prefer smaller trees - Simplest models that explain the data are usually preferred over more complicated ones - This is an NP-hard problem - Instead, use a greedy heuristic based approach to pick the best attribute at each stage
+- Because the complexity of storage and classification increases with the size of the tree, should prefer smaller trees - Simplest models that explain the data are usually preferred over more complicated ones - Finding the smallest tree is an NP-hard problem - Instead, use a greedy heuristic based approach to pick the best attribute at each stage